valtido/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

     [SentryClient.sharedClient crash];
     ```

+&nbsp;
+{% capture __alert_content -%}
-_Note that if you crash with a debugger attached nothing will happen._
+If you crash with a debugger attached, nothing will happen.
 Crashes are only submitted upon re-launching the application.
 To test the crashing, close the app and launch it again from the springboard.
+{%- endcapture -%}
+{%- include components/alert.html
+    title="Note"
+    content=__alert_content
+    level="info"
+%}

 &nbsp;
 ## Deep Dive